natchan19/final-case/README.md

 curl http://localhost:5050/health

 # Design Decisions
 Why this concept: Flask was lightweight, easy for containerization, and good for beginners.
 Alternatives considered: SQLite or MongoDB.
-However, they weren’t chosen
+However, they weren’t chosen because I think it would've been too complicated for the timeframe given.

-Tradeoffs: In-memory tasks vanish on restart; simple but not persistent.
+Tradeoffs: In-memory tasks vanish on restart.
+It's also all manual clicking and typing for some functions with no keyboard shortcuts.

-Security/Privacy: No secrets in repo; .env.example provided; input validated.
+Security/Privacy: The app only stores short task titles in an in-memory Python dictionary.
+It does not collect names, emails, passwords, or any personally identifiable information (PII).
+Since data lives only in memory and resets when the container restarts, no long-term user data is retained.
+This reduces privacy risk.
+The project includes a .env.example file but does not store any real secrets or tokens in source control, aligning with best practices.
+The API checks for missing or invalid input (e.g., empty task titles) and returns appropriate error responses instead of blindly accepting data.
+The app runs locally or inside a local Docker container, so there is no external network exposure unless the user chooses to deploy it.

-Ops: Logs to stdout; one-command run; known limitation = non-persistent data.
+Ops: The Flask app prints basic request and runtime information to standard output (stdout).
+When running in Docker, these logs can be viewed with docker logs, which makes it easy to see errors or startup messages.
+No advanced log aggregation is used.
+The primary “health” signal is the /health endpoint, which returns {"status":"ok"} to confirm the API is running.
+No performance metrics or usage tracking are collected, which keeps the system simple and low-risk.
+The app uses a single Flask process and an in-memory dictionary.
+It works well for one user and small workloads.
+However, it would not scale to multiple simultaneous users or multiple containers because each instance would have its own separate task list.
+The app has no authentication or authorization, meaning anyone with access to the running app could modify tasks.
+This is acceptable for a demo but would need to be addressed before real-world or multi-user use.

 # Results & Evaluation
 ![screenshot](assets/tasktrackersample.png)